 In October 1967 Past Master Sir John McNee proposed that the corporation create a physic garden.
 The current Physic Garden is on the site of the 13th bastion of the 21 bastions built by Emperor Hadrian in AD 122.
 It was constructed on a derelict bomb site in 1987, on the initiative of Past-Master Sir Francis Avery Jones, by the Parks and Garden Department of the Corporation of London, who manage the Garden, together with the Company’s Honorary Curator.
 The design of the garden aims to present a broad view of the way in which plants have been used, from the earliest times to the present day, in relation to both the practice of medicine and surgery and to the use of plants in domestic and civic environments.
 The plants selected were especially mentioned by former Master John Gerard (1545-1612) in his ‘Grete Herball’.
 The garden is open to the public and is approached from Wood Street via St Giles Church (City Trail 2).

-In May 2013, Liveryman Barber Emeritus Arthur Hollman handed over as the Honorary Curator of the Physic Garden to the current Master, Dr Tim Cutler.
-The family connection with the Garden continues as his daughter, Freeman Barbara Hollman, has assumed the appointment of Honorary Assistant Curator.
-A link to the text of a talk given by Dr Hollman in 2009 about the Physic Garden can be found here and to listen to a recent talk about the Physic Garden by Dr Cutler please click here
+In May 2013, Liveryman Barber Emeritus Arthur Hollman handed over as the Honorary Curator of the Physic Garden to Dr Tim Cutler.
+An illustrated paper explaining the contect for and detail of the garden is here and a talk about the Physic Garden by Dr Cutler can be found here